How Ginger Grant Marooned Tina Louise On 'Gilligan's Island'

 Many who've tried their had at show business would say that Tina Louise's problem wasn't much of a problem at all -- after all, she played an iconic character on a much-loved TV show.
 Many actors and actresses work long and hard but never achieve that sort of success.
 But at the same time, Tina Louise was always bigger than Gilligan's Island in the culture -- she was known as a glamorous personality in a way her co-stars weren't.
 Yet she never played any other role that could dislodge her Ginger Grant persona from the public's consciousness.

-Tatiana Josivovna Chernova Blacker aka Tina Louise was born in Brooklyn, NY in 1934, her father owned a candy store and was an accountant, her mother was a fashion model.
-After her parent's divorce, her last name became Myers.
-She attended a posh high school, so to fit in with the rich girls there, she added the name Louise so her name was longer like her classmates.
+Tina Blacker was born in Brooklyn, New York in 1934.
+Her father owned a candy store and was an accountant, while her mother was a fashion model.
+After her parents' divorce, her last name became Myers.
+She attended a posh high school, and noticed that all the other girls had middle names -- to fit in, she gave herself one: Louise.

 Tina Louise made her Broadway debut wile in her teens, in a production of Lil' Abner (based on the Al Capp comic strip) that also included future star and sex symbol Julie Newmar.